-The ABA Program Companion: Organizing Quality Programs for Children With Autism and PDD.
-This book and CD-ROM by J. Tyler Fovel explains ABA, how to teach language and social skills, and organize your child's program.
-The CD helps you choose from 500-plus educational goals in 54 areas, based upon the curriculum outlined in A Work in Progress.
+The New ABA Program Companion: What's Next for Your ABA Program?
+This manual by J. Tyler Fovel explains ABA, how to teach language and social skills, and organize your child's ABA program.
+Includes six-month online access to ABA Program Companion 3.0 software.
+Based upon the curriculum outlined in A Work in Progress.

 Understanding Applied Behavior Analysis: An Introduction to ABA for Parents, Teachers, and Other Professionals.
 Psychologist Albert Kearney explains ABA to teachers and parents alike using everyday language and examples.

 The classic autism recovery memoir is Catherine Maurice's Let Me Hear Your Voice: A Family's Triumph Over Autism.
 Maurice writes movingly of the shock of her two children's diagnoses and how they both recovered from autism with ABA therapy.
 Although there is no guarantee of a full recovery, her book is a powerful testimony to the benefits of ABA.

 Teaching Language to Children with Autism or Other Developmental Disabilities by behavior analysts Mark L. Sundberg Ph.D. and James W. Partington Ph.D., who have researched Verbal Behavior and helped popularize it through their articles and books.
 Probably the most complete book on Verbal Behavior available, from an expert's point of view.

 The Verbal Behavior Approach: How to Teach Children With Autism and Related Disorders by Mary Lynch Barbera, a Board Certified Behavior Analyst and parent of a child with autism, and Tracy Rasmussen.
 One of the few parent-oriented books about using Verbal Behavior to teach communication, speech, self-help skills, potty-training and more.